codewithkyle/craft-jitter/README.md

 ];
 ```

 > **Note**: the `endpoint` config value is optional.
-You will only need to use it when using an S3-compatible alternative cloud object storage solution.
+You will only need to use it when using an S3-compatible alternative S3 cloud object storage solution (like Digital Ocean Spaces).

 ## Using Jitter